Hamburger and Brat Buns

 I was just as happy with the results now as I was in 2014.
 This is a great hamburger or brat bun recipe if you want a serious bun to stand up to a hefty filling at toppings.

-This recipe turned out great.
+This recipe, originally from King Arthur Flour, turned out great.
 The tops browned nicely, even without an egg wash, and the sesame seeds stayed in place.
 The buns were sturdy and had good, bready texture.
 They were soft but not squishy.
 The buns had a nice flavor, with the whole wheat, but they didn’t overwhelm the burger or brat that you ate them with.
 They are, however, too large for hot dogs.
-They held up well; the buns were only a little crumbly after a few days, but weren’t stale.
+They held up okay; the buns were a little crumbly after a few days, but weren’t stale.

 This is a great, reliable bun recipe.
 It’s easy to make, doesn’t take too long to make overall, and yields enough buns for a crowd.
+It also happens to be easily made vegan.
 I’ll still try other bun recipes, but I think I’ll come back to this one again.

 - 2 tablespoons granulated sugar